ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 Engagement

-The following response is intended to address Questions 21 and 22.
+The following response is intended to address Questions 22 through 24.

-In portfolios with ESG-related objectives, PIMCO can aim to engage intensively with the issuers in the portfolio to help influence ESG policies and drive more sustainable business practices.
-However, for portfolios that do not have ESG-related objectives or exclusions like the PIMCO Canada Canadian CorePLUS Bond Trust, there is no explicit objective to actively engage with ESG issuers on sustainability practices.
+In portfolios that follow sustainability strategies and guidelines, PIMCO can aim to engage intensively with the issuers in the portfolio to help influence ESG policies and drive more sustainable business practices.
+However, for portfolios that do not follow sustainability strategies and guidelines like the PIMCO Canada Canadian CorePLUS Bond Trust, there is no explicit objective to actively engage with ESG issuers on sustainability practices.

 That said, at the firm level, on an annual basis, our team of over 80 credit analysts conduct more than 5,000 meetings and calls with company management teams.
 In addition to discussing financial matters, we also focus on strategic issues that relate to ESG risks and sustainable business management practices.
-For portfolios that do not have ESG-related objectives, this engagement is focused on material ESG issues that can have significant impacts on the credit profile of the issuer.
-Moreover, our portfolios that do not have ESG-related objectives might benefit from the engagement work pursued in the portfolios with ESG objectives, given that issuers may be held in both strategies.
-However, there is no obligation from the portfolio manager to own securities where PIMCO’s ESG analyst team is in the midst of a deep dive engagement as ESG engagement is not an objective of our portfolios that do not have ESG-related objectives.
+For portfolios that do not follow sustainability strategies and guidelines, this engagement is focused on material ESG issues that can have significant impacts on the credit profile of the issuer.
+Moreover, our portfolios that do not follow sustainability strategies and guidelines might benefit from the engagement work pursued in the portfolios that follow sustainability strategies and guidelines, given that issuers may be held in both strategies.
+However, there is no obligation from the portfolio manager to own securities where PIMCO’s ESG analyst team is in the midst of a deep dive engagement as sustainability engagement is not an objective of our portfolios that do not follow sustainability strategies and guidelines.

 Disclosures